 When viewing other patients, device location and patient information of remote devices are displayed in the remote device list by default.
-To protect patient privacy, you can disable the broadcasting of patient demographics function to prevent the monitor from sending patient information via broadcast.
-To do so, follow this procedure:
+To protect patient privacy, you can disable the broadcasting of patient

-1. Select the Main Menu quick key \rightarrow from the System column select Maintenance \rightarrow input the required password \rightarrow select \checkmark .

-- 2. Select Network Setup tab \rightarrow select the Information Security tab. - 3.
+- 1. Select the Main Menu quick key \rightarrow from the System column select Maintenance \rightarrow input the required password \rightarrow select \triangleleft . - 2.
+Select Network Setup tab \rightarrow select the Information Security tab. - 3.
 Switch off Broadcast Patient Demographics.